contentauth/c2pa-python/docs/usage.md

             with open("path/to/source.jpg", "rb") as source, open("path/to/output.jpg", "w+b") as dest:
                 builder.sign(signer, "image/jpeg", source, dest)

-        # Verify the signed file
+        # Verify the signed file by reading data from the signed output file
         with Reader("path/to/output.jpg") as reader:
             manifest_store = json.loads(reader.json())
             active_manifest = manifest_store["manifests"][manifest_store["active_manifest"]]